Wuxia: Film and television

-(Chinese: 江湖儿女; 'Sons and Daughters of Jianghu'), a 2018 Chinese drama directed by Jia Zhangke.
+Ash Is Purest White (Chinese: 江湖儿女; 'Sons and Daughters of Jianghu'), a 2018 Chinese drama directed by Jia Zhangke, is a modern film that refers to the underworld interpretation of jianghu.
 It was selected to compete for the Palme d'Or at the 2018 Cannes Film Festival.
 The story is loosely based on the leader of a gang from Jia Zhangke's childhood, whom he had admired as a role model.
 Like the rest of Jia's films, it opened to widespread acclaim.

-There have been Western attempts at the genre, such as the 2008 film The Forbidden Kingdom, which starred Jackie Chan, Jet Li and Michael Angarano; other movies including wuxia elements are the first three in The Matrix film series (1999-2003, the fourth one from 2021 was choreographed by Joshua Grothe) and the Kill Bill films from 2003-2004, all of which were choregraphed by Yuen Woo-Ping.
+There have been Western attempts at the genre, such as the 2008 film The Forbidden Kingdom, which starred Jackie Chan, Jet Li and Michael Angarano; other movies including wuxia elements are the first three in The Matrix film series (1999–2003, the fourth film from 2021 was choreographed by Joshua Grothe) and the Kill Bill films from 2003 to 2004, all of which were choreographed by Yuen Woo-ping.
 Perhaps the most successful example was DreamWorks Animation's media franchise Kung Fu Panda.
 Created as an earnest, if humorous, emulation by producers who were knowledgeable admirers of the genre, the series has been particularly hailed in China as an excellent contribution to the form.
 From the 1990s–2000s, Hong Kong stars Daniel Wu and Stephen Fung have worked with AMC Networks to bring wuxia to a US television audience with Into the Badlands, which premiered in 2015 and ran for three seasons.

 In 2013, Keanu Reeves directed and starred as the main antagonist in Man of Tai Chi, with Tiger Chen as a martial artist attending underground fights.
 The Mulan remake in 2020 was Disney's attempt in making a wuxia movie.
 In 2021, Marvel's Shang-Chi opens with a wuxia sequence and has action sequences inspired by Jackie Chan.